ekko919/vsl/README.md

 #### Next..

-1. Run Virtual Box, and go to `File > Host Network Manager`.
+1. Run Virtual Box and go to `File > Host Network Manager`.
 2. Click the icon to create a new adapter.
 Leave the default name of `vboxnet0`.
-3. Disable DHCP Server on this adapter.
+3. Disable DHCP Server on this adapter by un-checking the box.
 4. Click the icon to go to `Properties`.
 5. At the bottom, choose _Configure Adapater Manually_.
 6. Change the `IPv4 Address` to `172.16.100.1`.
 7. Leave the subnet mask at `255.255.255.0`.
 8. Hit _Apply_.

-**Note: you may have to do this process and hit _Apply_ a couple times for this to "stick", because of a bug in Virtual Box GUI.**
+**Note: you may have to do this process and hit _Apply_ a couple times for this change to "stick" because of a bug in Virtual Box GUI.**

 <br/>